syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 alt="screenshot of a YAML file, highlighting the presence of the Workflow key" />

-`workflows.resource.configure` contains a Kratix Pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a Worker Cluster.
+`workflows.resource.configure` contains a Kratix Pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a Destination cluster.

 Conceptually, a configure Pipeline is a sequential set of steps that transforms an input value to generate an output value.
 There are three parts to the PostgreSQL Pipeline.